7 Ways to Differentiate Your Dental Practice From the Competition

 What they may not know is that the level of service can vary significantly, as can the knowledge and experience of practitioners.
 Plus, some dental practices put a lot of time and money into attending seminars and purchasing equipment - just so they can offer the latest advances and technologies to patients.

 And it's your job to let current patients and prospective clients know what you have to offer.
-This could mean paying for print, radio, TV, and online marketing for dentists.
+This could mean paying for print, radio, TV, and web marketing for dentists.

 But before you get ahead of yourself, you first need to figure out what makes you better than your competitors, and you should make any needed changes to improve and offer added value, as well.
 Here are a few great strategies that could help you set your business apart.